IntelRealSense/realsense-ros/camera/README.md

     Stream parameters:
         serial_no (string, default: blank)
-            Specify the serial_no to uniquely connect to a camera, especially if multiple cameras are detected by the nodelet.
+            Specify the serial_no to uniquely connect to a camera, especially if multiple cameras are detected by the nodelet. mode (string, default: preset)
-            This feature has been tested to work only on kernel version 4.4.0-040400-generic. mode (string, default: preset)
 	        Specify the mode to start camera streams.
 Mode comprises of height, width and fps.
 	        Preset mode enables default values whereas Manual mode enables the specified parameter values.